Plankton Identifier

 Program > Exit closes Plankton Identifier.

-Tools > Import Tanagra Data Mining diagram helps to import data analysis methods created with Tanagra and saved as a tdm into Plankton Identifier.
+Tools > Import Tanagra Data Mining diagram helps to import data analysis methods for evaluation or prediction created with Tanagra and saved as a tdm into Plankton Identifier.
 When the window opens, browse the hard drives, select the tdm file to be imported, and click open.
-The routine verifies if the selected tdm can be used in Plankton Identifier, adapts it if necessary, and makes a copy in the appropriate subfolder (Plankton identifier install directory \ Classifiers).
+The routine verifies if the selected tdm can be used in Plankton Identifier, adapts it if necessary, and makes a copy in the appropriate subfolder (Plankton identifier install directory \ tdm_Eval or tdm_Class).

 NOTE: A successful import does not mean that the method will work.
 Please refer to the section "Build customized data analysis method" for more information.